Touchstone Talks: Ep 3 - What's Your Number?

 improving cash flows.

-And, and growth, both for the value.
+And in growth, both for the value

-And again, I'm doing the planning.
+and again, I'm doing the planning.

 I'm coming to folks